dwws-ufes/2017-S2C-VV/README.md

 	```

 ### Use it!
-You should now be ready to develop a *Java EE* project in *Eclipse*, deploying it in *WildFly* and configuring it to use *MySQL* database for persistence.
-The above steps need to be done just once for all projects which will use these tools.
+You're now ready to start developing *Java EE* projects in *Eclipse*, deploying them on *WildFly* with *MySQL* databases.
+The steps above are needed only once for all projects.